canonical/grafana-agent-k8s-operator/INTEGRATING.md

     interface: grafana_dashboard
 ```

 Over the `grafana-dashboard` relation using the [`grafana-dashboard`](https://charmhub.io/grafana-k8s/libraries/grafana_dashboard) interface, this Grafana Agent charm also provides meaningful dashboards (placed in `src/grafana_dashboards`) about its metrics to be shown in a [Grafana Charm ](https://charmhub.io/grafana-k8s).
-These dashboards are placed

 In order to add these dashboards to Grafana all that is required is to relate the two charms in the following way: